The Rights Advocacy Project Program

 About the RAP Program

-The RAP Program is an 18-month program, running from late April 2022, until approximately September 2023.
+The RAP Program is an 18-month program, running from late April 2025, until approximately September 2026.

 Each program cycle we recruit between 15 to 20 early-career lawyers and law students, activists and emerging advocacy leaders and provide them with intensive training and capacity building to equip them with the skills, knowledge and tools to undertake strategic advocacy and law reform.
-Each program advocate is placed in one of three or four teams.
+Each program advocate is placed in one of three teams.
 Each team is focused on a particular area of law or rights issue.
 Working in these teams, program advocates will have the opportunity to tackle social justice issues they are passionate about, under the supervision and guidance of two experienced human rights thinkers and leaders.

 What will you learn?